 Each course at Practicum by Yandex has a free portion that students take before they start any financial obligation.
 As my colleague went through the Web Development bootcamp’s free intro course, we’ll cover its structure in this article.

 The intro course gives students their first taste of the Agile methodology, which relates to the format and timeline according to which most tech companies carry out their work on a day-to-day basis.
-The learning process in the intro course and full program is structured in a similar way to help prepare students for their future work environment.
+The learning process in the intro course and the full program is structured in a similar way to help prepare students for their future work environment.

-William will walk you through the project before you spend two to three days working on it.
 As you work through the project, Practicum’s community managers and 24/7 technical support team offer all the help you’ll need.
 We’ve discussed the strong support network at Practicum by Yandex before, and you’ll have these experts in your corner from the day you begin.

 Your tutor will join you on Practicum’s Slack channel, where you’ll also have support from people who are going through the free intro course.
 After you and your sprint mates submit your code, you’ll have seven days to review and revise with advice on your project from a professional software developer.